kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 many things we find unnecessary and that just add overhead to our projects. <b>mxnet</b> has a key-value store, but that's not how we want the persistence to be,  ...</p>

-<p>We have spent a lot of time pondering on this, also looked for <b>perfect matches</b> (like LMDB, Libmicrohttpd and libCurl) on the
+<p>We have spent a lot of time pondering on this.
+We also looked for <b>perfect matches</b> (like LMDB, Libmicrohttpd and libCurl) on the
 tensor arithmetic side that provide most of what we need out of the box.
 Projects like tiny-dnn, ...
-It is still not a no, maybe we end up transforming some OSS code to help implementing the standard core, but that's something we are already doing for other parts of
+It is still not a final decision, maybe we end up transforming some OSS code to help implementing the standard core like we are already doing in other parts of Jazz.</p>
-Jazz.</p>

-<p>We could have also extended a platform as a partial solution just to build something similar to what we want.
+<p>We could also have extended a platform as a partial solution just to build something similar to what we want.
 This is, again, how
-Jazz was born, understanding that sometimes you need to take the time to create the tool you need instead of patching something that could do the job.</p>
+Jazz was born: understanding that sometimes you need to take the time to <b>create the tool you need</b> instead of patching something that does the job "more or less".</p>

 <p>Or <b>we may simply be wrong</b> and should be doing what everyone else is doing.
 (No sarcasm.)</p>